Quantitative Bounds for Sorting-Based Permutation-Invariant Embeddings: Lipschitz Distortion Bounds

 \subsection{Constructing Projectively Uniform Matrices}

 We will now give three different constructions of projective uniform matrices $\bfA$, which will lead to quantitative bounds on the distortion of $\SortEmbedding{\bfA}$.
 The first construction will be deterministic but only for the case $d=2$.
 In this case we will get a distortion proportional to $n^2$ while using a similar dimension $D=n^2$.
 The next two constructions will be probabilistic.
-We will show that for $D$ large enough, with high probability, we will get $\bfA$ with a distortion proportional to $n^2$ (in the third construction this will be up to logarithmic factors)
+We will show that for $D$ large enough ($D \gtrsim n^{4}d$ in the second construction and $D \gtrsim n^{2}d$ up to logarithmic factors in the third construction), with high probability, we will get $\bfA$ with a distortion proportional to $n^2$ (in the third construction this will be up to logarithmic factors)

-\paragraph{First Construction: A Non-Probabilistic Construction with Distortion in $\boldsymbol{O(\nrows^2)}$} We begin with a simple non-probabilistic construction for the case $\ncolumns=2$, which achieves distortion of at most $2\nrows^2$ using $\ntemplates = 4\nrows^2 $ vectors: consider the matrix $\bfA \in \bbR^{2 \times \ntemplates}$ with columns
+\paragraph{First Construction: A Non-Probabilistic Construction with Distortion in $O(\nrows^2)$} We begin with a simple non-probabilistic construction for the case $\ncolumns=2$, which achieves distortion of at most $2\nrows^2$ using $\ntemplates = 4\nrows^2 $ vectors: consider the matrix $\bfA \in \bbR^{2 \times \ntemplates}$ with columns

 Then, $\bfA$ satisfies equation~\eqref{eq:projectiveuniformity} with $m=3$ and an appropriate $\delta > 0$: indeed, let

 be arbitrary where $\theta \in [0,2\pi)$ and denote $\theta_{\pm} := \theta \pm \pi/2 \mod 2 \pi$.
 Since the columns $\bfa_k$ are equidistributed on the unit sphere, there is at most one $k \in [\ntemplates]$ such that $\abs{2 \pi k / \ntemplates - \theta_-} < \pi/\ntemplates$ and at most one $k \in [\ntemplates]$ such that $\abs{2 \pi k / \ntemplates - \theta_+} < \pi/\ntemplates$.
 Excluding these columns from consideration and assuming that $2 \pi k / \ntemplates$ is closer to $\theta_-$ than $\theta_+$, we may estimate